Skip to content

 Pure functions do not affect any external state, and they are also not affected by external code.

-In other words, all external data a pure function uses gets received as parameters—they are not explicitly used internally.
+In other words, all external data a pure function uses gets received as parameters.
+They are not explicitly used internally.

-As such, you don't need to look for external conditions (states) that might impact your pure function's effective operation as all activities happen within.
+Therefore, what you see within is what you get—no strings attached.
+You don’t need to look for external conditions (states) that might impact your pure function’s effective operation as all activities happen within.

 2. Pure functions are easier to read